c3g/bw-merge-window/README.md

 # bw-merge-window

-A command-line utility for merging and averaging a window of a set of bigWigs, inspired by the previous C3G `bigWigMergePlus` tool.
+A command-line utility for merging and averaging a window of a set of bigWigs, inspired by/tested against the previous C3G `bigWigMergePlus` tool developed by Romain Grégoire.

 This is part of the core set of tools that powers the [EpiVar Browser](https://github.com/c3g/epivar-browser).